MarcusNilssonn/AWS-IoT-TempSensor/README.md

 ## Project description
 ### Hardware
-This project used an Esp32 and a tmp36 temperature sensor.
-The code was written in Arduino IDE.
+This project used an ESP32 and a TMP36 temperature sensor.
+The ESP32 is a budget microcontroller by Espressif Systems.
+It was used mainy because its reduced cost and because of Wi-Fi capability which makes it suitable for IoT-apps.
+The TMP36 is an analog temperature sensor with three pins and which gives an ouput in voltage.

+The code was written in Arduino IDE where a function measured the voltage (temperature) and calculated it in Celcius.

 ***Picutre displaying the sensor and the Esp32.***

 ![Skärmbild 2023-11-30 191155](https://github.com/MarcusNilssonn/AWS-IoT-TempSensor/assets/113011450/a2686df6-0de1-4ce2-b050-7ae6629faa4b)
 ### AWS IoT Core
 In IoT Core a "thing" was created with the right policys and certificates.
 The credentials were placed in a headerfile in Arduino IDE.
 The project used MQTT for sending the data to a topic and a rule was set in AWS to send it further to the database.
-The database was created by Timestream because of its flexibility with Grafana.
+The database was created by Timestream where all the data was sent.
+At first the project used DynamoDB but switched later on to Timestream because of its flexibility with Grafana.

 ***Picutre displaying the database.***